 We had set out from Fang, a small village near the Burma frontier, planning to visit an ancient temple and its twin stupas called Doi Tung.
 The temple and stupas known history dated back centuries while its origins were lost to the fog of time.
 Legends of Doi Tung suggested its origin nearly a thousand years ago.

-My wife and I were staying a few days with her brother Benjobe who worked his small orchard just outside of Fang.
-Benjobe grew citrus and planted teak trees.
-He also had built his farm house and all the out-buildings.
-More impressive was the fact that he had built a pretty decent road of about a 1/2 mile to his house from the main road.
+My wife and I were staying a few days with her brother Benjobe who worked a farmstead in the hills just outside of Fang.
+He had built his farm house and all the out-buildings with only the help of a friend.
+More impressive was the fact that he had made a twisting gravel road of about a 1/2 mile to his house from the main road.
+He grew oranges and limes.
+He also planted teak trees all over his property.
 He liked to boast that in 20 years his teak trees would be worth enough to retire on.
 Sure enough, 20 years later, he sold the farm, mature teak trees and all for a tidy sum.

 During dinner the evening before, I had told Benjobe that I had seen a map of the area with a “historical site” marker on it called Doi Tung.
 He knew all about the place and had been there years ago.
 Over a dinner of river fish with spicy mango sauce, northern Thai sausage, and somtom, we plotted our trip for the next day.